romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 ### 4.3 High-pressure gneisses

+> NOTE SEC.
+4: TO INCORPORATE: Some authors interpret parts of the E gneiss body (_i.e._ *Cariño* gneiss formation) as a separate intermediate pressure (IP) unit (_e.g._ Albert 2012).
+Some authors separate this formation from the *Banded* gneiss by an extensional fault (REF, Arenas) or a normal contact (REF Puelles) or even do not differentiate between banded and Cariño gneisses (e. g.
+Fernández et al. 2016), simply consider them as a group of gneisses that register a strong metamorphic gradient due to the high deformation they accumulate (the metamorphic peak of the Cariño gneisses is 1.2 GP at 700ºC vs. 1.5-1.7GPa, 800-900ºC).

 #### Field aspect & petrography

 High-pressure gneisses occur as two mappable units: the *Banded* and the *Chímparra* gneisses.
 Depending on the authors, these two units are interpreted either as distinct or as the same formation on geological maps.
 Here, we considered them together.
 Both units are indeed mainly composed of strongly deformed Grt and Ky-bearing quartzo-feldspathic gneisses that include lenses of retrogressed eclogites, Grt pyroxenites and granulites.
 They also both feature evidence of partial melting and are strongly deformed.
 The *Banded gneiss* differs in including tonalitic orthogneisses and rare occurrences of coronitic metagabbros.